What is your mission statement?

-You will be notified via email about the status of your grant application, once a determination has been made regarding whether it is approved or declined.
-We ask you not to call us to track a proposal or to discuss the status of the proposal.
-Deadlines are posted on the available grants page of the website.
+Once a determination has been made regarding whether your application is approved or declined, you will be notified via email.
+We ask you not to contact us to track a proposal or to discuss the status of the proposal..
 If for some unforeseen reason the notification deadline is delayed, we will contact the grant applicants directly.

 How long does it take to review a proposal?

-Each specific grant opportunity has its own review cycle; generally applicants are notified within three months of the proposal due date.
-Please refer to the available grants page for specifics.
+Each specific grant opportunity has its own review process; generally applicants are notified within three months of the proposal due date.

 If I receive notification that I have been approved for a grant, when will I receive the actual money?

 Once the grant is approved and we have all necessary materials, a grant agreement is prepared and sent to the grantee for a signature from the organization’s executive director and board chair.
-Once we receive a signed grant agreement, a check is usually sent within 30 days.
+Once we receive a signed grant agreement, payment is usually processed within 30 days.